saifhaq/alma/README.md

 ## Examples:
-For extensice examples on how to use `alma`, as well as simple clean examples on how train a model and quantize it, see the `examples` directory.
+For extensive examples on how to use `alma`, as well as simple clean examples on how train a model and quantize it, see the `examples` directory.

 ## How to contribute: